Peanhua/StructureSaverWeb/documentation/setup.md

 The plan id generation is now better as of v2.7 of the mod: The current UTC timestamp with 1 second resolution is used in the plan id, making it impossible for player to generate two plans with same id.

 The first time synchronization between the game servers (Clients) and the Backend may take a long time depending on how many plans you have.
-With default settings it is approximately 10 seconds for each plan, including deleted plans (they were only marked as being "deleted" and never really deleted).
+With default settings it is approximately 10 seconds for each plan.

 ## Database